Jharra Chhetri

-Etymology and Background
+Etymology and background

-The meaning of the terminology "Jharra" is 'pure' and 'unpolluted' while the terminology "Chhetri" is a direct derivative or a Nepalese vernacular of the Sanskrit word Kshatriya.
+"Chhetri" is a direct derivative or a Nepalese vernacular of the Sanskrit word Kshatriya.

-Chhetri Background

-Chhetris along with Brahmins and Thakuris are considered among the twice born castes called Tagadhari in Nepal and they wear the sacred thread called the Yagnopavita.
+Chhetris along with Brahmins are considered among the twice born castes called Tagadhari in Nepal and they wear the sacred thread called the Yagnopavita.
 Chhetris are considered among the Pahadi caste groups and they speak Nepali language as their mother tongue which is highly influenced by Sanskrit.
-Maternal cousin marriages are considered incest and are strictly forbidden among all Chhetri subcastes.